 learn moreHughes Spalding: Green Team

-- Jason Payne, MD, MSPH, FAAP, Medical Director of Sickle Cell at Hughes Spalding
+- Jason Payne, MD, MSPH, FAAP, Medical Director, Sickle Cell at Hughes Spalding

 - Rachael Davis, MD